jhusain/compositional-functions/README.md

 The set of syntax forms are the same as for generators.
 ```
-CompositionalFunctionDeclaration :
+CompositionFunctionDeclaration :
     Expression [no LineTerminator here] function BindingIdentifier ( FormalParameters ) { FunctionBody }

-CompositionalFunctionExpression :
+CompositionFunctionExpression :
     Expression [no LineTerminator here] function BindingIdentifier? ( FormalParameters ) { FunctionBody }

-CompositionalMethod :
+CompositionMethod :
     Expression PropertyName (StrictFormalParameters)  { FunctionBody }

-CompositionalArrowFunction :
+CompositionArrowFunction :
     Expression [no LineTerminator here] ArrowParameters [no LineTerminator here] => ConciseBody

 Declaration :
     ...
-    CompositionalFunctionDeclaration
+    CompositionFunctionDeclaration

 PrimaryExpression :
     ...
-    CompositionalFunctionExpression
+    CompositionFunctionExpression

 MethodDefinition :
     ...
-    CompositionalMethod
+    CompositionMethod

 AssignmentExpression :
     ...
-    CompositionalArrowFunction
+    CompositionArrowFunction

 UnaryExpression :
     ...
     await [Lexical goal InputElementRegExp] UnaryExpression

-Note:  await would only be legal inside a CompositionalFunction body.
+Note:  await would only be legal inside a CompositionFunction body.
        This could use similar formalism to ES6 parameterized grammar.
 ```